pkardas/notes/books/fundamentals-of-architecture.md

 Risk storming can be used for other aspects of software development -- for example story grooming -- story risk, the likelihood that the story will not be completed.

+## Chapter 21: Diagramming and Presenting Architecture

+Effective communication becomes critical to an architect's success.
+No matter how brilliant an architect's ideas are, if they can't convince managers to fund them and developers to build them.

+Diagramming and presenting are 2 critical soft skills for architects.

+Irrational Artifact Attachment - is the proportional relationship between a person's attachment to some artifact and how long it took to produce.If you spend a lot of time on something , you may have an irrational attachment to that artifact (proportional to the time invested).
+Use Agile approach in order to avoid this anti-pattern - create just-in-time artifacts, use simple tools to create diagrams.

+Baseline features of a diagram tool:

+- layers - used to link a group of items together logically to enable hiding/showing individual layers.
+An architect can build a diagram where they can hide overwhelming details or to incrementally build pictures for presentations
+- stencils/templates - allow to build up a library of common virtual components (basic shapes with a special meaning, e.g. microservice stencil)
+- magnets - assistance in drawing lines

+Diagram Guidelines:

+- Titles - all elements of the diagram should have title or are well known to the audience
+- Lines - should be thick enough to be seen, if lines indicate information flow use arrows
+    - solid lines = synchronous communication
+    - dotted lines = asynchronous communication
+- Shapes - each architect tends to make their own standard set of shapes, hint: use 3D boxes to indicate deployable artifacts and rectangles to indicate containership
+- Labels - label each item in a diagram, especially if there is a chance of ambiguity for the readers
+- Color - use colors when it helps to distinguish one artifact from the other
+- Keys - if shapes are ambiguous, include a key on the diagram clearly indicating what each shape represents

+Book recommendation: Presentation Patterns

+When preparing a presentation - use different type of transition when changing a topic, use the same transition within a topic.

+When presenting, the presenter has 2 presentation channels: verbal and visual.
+By placing too much text on the slides and then saying the same words, the presenter is overloading one information channel and starving the other.

+Using animations and transitions in conjunction with incremental builds (reveal information gradually) allows the presenter to make more compelling, entertaining presentations.

+Info-decks - slide decks that are not meant to be projected but rather summarize information graphically, essentially using a presentation tool as a desktop publishing machine.
+They contain all the information, are meant to be standalone, no need for presenter.

+Invisibility - a pattern where the presenter inserts a blank slide within a presentation to refocus attention solely on the speaker (turn of one visual channel).